ashishDevv/monit/README.md

 #### Go Interface Philosophy

 Interfaces are discovered, not designed upfront.
-They exist only where there are multiple consumers or testability needs:
+Make interfaces when you really need them.

 ```go
 // Defined by the CONSUMER (executor), not the producer (monitor service)